jobs.ac.uk - Great jobs for bright people

 There are steady annual salary increments in most jobs.
 After c.
 5-7 years a senior lecturer is usually eligible for promotion, although this can be sought earlier in special cases.
 The next scale is principal lecturer (not in all institutions), reader and professor.

-To increase promotion chances senior lecturers are advised to produce internationally renowned research, publishing their work in reputable journals and books and attending conferences, and being innovative in their teaching practice.
+To increase promotion chances senior lecturers are advised to produce internationally renowned research, publish their work in reputable journals and books, attend conferences, and be innovative in their teaching practice.

 Major employers